What is it?

 Regardless of the content of your thoughts, once you’re thinking, you are no longer focused on your breath.
 That’s the bad news.
 The good news is that this is very normal and part of the process.

 Once you realize this, try to non-judgmentally redirect your attention back to the breath.
-Do your best to not get frustrated when you’ve noticed your mind has wandered.
+When you’ve noticed your mind has wandered, try not to get frustrated.
 Similarly, regardless of what types of thoughts arise, try to impartially observe them for a moment before you return your attention to your breath.
 Remember, there are no good thoughts and no bad thoughts.
 There are no thoughts that make you special and no thoughts to be ashamed of—they’re just thoughts.

-By practicing not judging our thoughts we become less reactive to them, which is one of the most helpful aspects of practicing meditation and has numerous positive consequences.
-One such consequence is that over time, with regular practice, our judgments (of ourselves and others) become less reflexive—even when we’re not meditating.
+We become less reactive to our thoughts by practicing not judging them.
+This is one of the most helpful aspects of practicing meditation and has numerous positive consequences.
+With regular practice, our judgments (of ourselves and others) become less reflexive — even when we’re not meditating.

 Try sitting for 5 minutes at first and then gradually work your way up to more time.
 Mindfulness meditation is ideally done on a daily basis.
 It’s better to do a little each day than to do a lot on rare occasions.
-For more on how long to meditate, see this post.
+The key with deciding how long to meditate is to not be so ambitious that you end ditching the habit altogether.

 How to Practice Mindfulness in “Regular” Life